Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleExecuteDeallocate.md

 # Invoke-AzComputeScheduleExecuteDeallocate

 ## SYNOPSIS
-virtualMachinesExecuteDeallocate: executeDeallocate for a virtual machine
+VirtualMachinesExecuteDeallocate: Execute deallocate operation for a batch of virtual machines, this operation is triggered as soon as Computeschedule receives it.

 ## SYNTAX